Phillip Wheeler (basketball)

-Phillip Wheeler (born April 23, 2002) is an American professional basketball player who last played for the Piratas de Quebradillas of the Baloncesto Superior Nacional.
-He has previously played in the National Basketball Association (NBA) for the Philadelphia 76ers.
+Phillip Wheeler (born April 23, 2002) is an American professional basketball player for the Rio Grande Valley Vipers of the NBA G League.
+He has previously played four games in the National Basketball Association (NBA) for the Philadelphia 76ers.

 High school career

 Wheeler played for his freshman and sophomore years at Rumson-Fair Haven Regional High School before transferring to the Ranney School for the 2018–19 school year.
 Wheeler decided to sign a contract with Stella Azzurra Roma instead of returning to play his senior year.

 Professional career

 Stella Azzurra

 Wheeler appeared in 4 games for the Stella Azzurra U18 team at the Euroleague Basketball Next Generation Tournament.
 He averaged 8.3 points and 4.3 rebounds in 13.9 minutes.

 Atleticos de San German

 Atleticos de San German selected Wheeler with the 5th overall pick in the 2020 Baloncesto Superior Nacional draft.

 Gimnasia y Esgrima de Comodoro Rivadavia

 On January 25, 2021, Wheeler signed with Gimnasia y Esgrima de Comodoro Rivadavia of the Liga Nacional de Básquetbol.
 Wheeler continued to play for San German in the summer.